Skatterbrainz/SkatterTools/README.md

    * ConfigMgr 1806, 1810, 1811

 ## Release History
+   ### 1812.15.01
+   * Where was I?
+Oh yeah.
+   * Just fire it up and see.
+   * AD user/group add/remove tools are done
+   * AD explorer seems to be working
+   * CM AD forest discovery
+   * Search seems to be working
+   * My brain seems to be working

    ### 1812.14.01
    * Shit man, my brain is melting, I need a vacation
    * AD sidebar is done, CM Software sidebar is done, so is CM Assets